-Wilmington, Delaware, March 26, 2018 – Tomorrow, Tuesday, March 27, is American Diabetes Association (ADA) Alert Day®, and the YMCA of Delaware wants residents of Delaware to know their risk for prediabetes and type 2 diabetes, as well as preventive steps they can take today to reduce the chances of developing the disease.
+Wilmington, Delaware, March 26, 2018 – Are you at risk for diabetes?
+Tomorrow, Tuesday, March 27, is American Diabetes Association (ADA) Alert Day®, and the YMCA of Delaware wants residents of Delaware to know their risk for prediabetes and type 2 diabetes, as well as preventive steps they can take today to reduce the chances of developing the disease.

 In the United States alone, diabetes affects over 30 million people; another 84 million Americans have prediabetes, yet only about 10 percent are aware of it.
 These statistics are alarming, and the impact on the cost of health care (in 2012 alone, the ADA estimates that diabetes cost the health care system $245 billion) makes preventing the number of new cases of type 2 diabetes more important than ever before.